 - Money is accessible without any charges or penalties

-Just one thing to keep in mind for the below savings accounts is that the rates for them are not fixed, and are likely to fall as wider interest rates drop.
+Just one thing to keep in mind for the below savings accounts is that the rates for them are not fixed, and are likely to fall as the Official Cash Rate (OCR) falls.